-Each module in HMH Social Studies Student eBooks includes varied assessment activities, including
+Each module in HMH Social Studies Student eBooks includes varied assessment activities, including:

-- Reading Checks that help students monitor their own understanding of the written material; - Lesson and Module Assessments with terms and names for identification, graphic organizers for notetaking, and critical thinking questions.
-The assessments include varied question types (see images below) and may be assigned and taken online; - Module Reviews with terms and names, main ideas questions, critical thinking questions, activities related to reading comprehension and social studies skills, and opportunities for writing;
+- Reviewing Key Concepts and Critical Thinking questions to help students monitor their own understanding of the written material. - Chapter Assessments with terms and names for identification, graphic organizers for note-taking, and critical thinking questions.
+The assessments include varied question types (see images below) and may be assigned and taken online.